BhaskarNallani/DNN-/README.md

-# DNN-
-DNN and RNN
+# DNN and RNN

-All machine leanring or Deep learning approches falls into one of the category of Supervised, Un-Supervised and Reinforsement learning.
+All Machine learning or Deep learning approches falls into one of the category of Supervised, Un-Supervised and Reinforsement learning.

 # Techniques in Machine learning
 Linear/Logistic Regression,